 Personal Injury Claims Require Fault

-A claim for personal injury is a claim in negligence which requires fault.
+According to a personal injury attorney a claim for personal injury is a claim in negligence which requires fault.
 To recover damages in a car accident, a slip and fall, a dog bite, a medical malpractice claim or any type of claim that involves personal injury, you must show that there was a fault on the part of the adverse party.
 This means that we must prove, on behalf of our client, that someone did something wrong to cause injury to our client.
 We must also prove that our client was not over 50% at fault to recover damages.
 Conversely, in a Worker’s Compensation claim you must simply prove that your injury happened on the job.
 This is a significant point in the law.
 To understand personal injury law you must understand that personal injury law is based upon the negligence of the acting tortfeasor which causes injury to a plaintiff or claimant.
 Accidents where simply no one is at fault do not qualify for a personal injury claim.
 A Worker’s Compensation law is completely different from personal injury tort law.

 Worker’s Compensation Claims are No Fault Claims